 Reporting a Change in On Campus Employment

-The CIE is required to report changes to your on campus employment to the US Government.
-Please click here to report changes any time you start a new job or end a current job.
+The CIE is required to report changes to your on-campus employment to the US Government.
+Please contact an international student advisor at email@example.com to report changes any time you start a new job or end a current job.

 Inviting Friends or Family to Visit